jankukacka/image_viewer_mk2/README.md

 ```
 TclError: image "pyimageXX" doesn't exist
 ```
 When using in interactive session, all other matplotlib figures have to be closed.
+Calling `matplotlib.pyplot.close(fig='all')` should do the trick.

 ## Credits
 This software reuses code and icons produced by: cilame, Benjamin Johnson, Remin Emonet, Icon home, Gregor Cresnar, Freepik, Google, Uptal Barman and Pancracysdh